-The Balance Sheet by Class Report is new in QuickBooks 2011 and it gives users the option of selecting “Classes” (fund, location, profit center, or other category) as their column/class grouping.
+The Balance Sheet by Class Report was first introduced with QuickBooks 2011, however, it is also available in QuickBooks 2012, 2013, and 2014; has specific requirements for handling many or our normal day-to-day transactions. it gives users the option of selecting “Classes” (fund, location, profit center, or other category) as their column/class grouping.

 Over the last several days, I’ve been discussing and sharing some information about how we all will need to change our data entry procedures in order to utilize the New Balance Sheet by Class Report available in QuickBooks 2011.